FloorEijkelboom/uvaml1_math/docs/source/linear_algebra.rst

 .. [#f3] Letter :math:`T` stands for the transpose operation, more information can be found `here <https://en.wikipedia.org/wiki/Transpose>`_.
 .. [#f4] You should find out that :math:`f` is indeed linear, while :math:`g` isn’t.
 .. [#f5] This is actually a very general result, all linear mappings (in finite dimensional vector spaces) can be written as matrix multiplication.
 More info can be found `here <https://math.stackexchange.com/questions/2547357/is-a-linear-map-transformation-always-a-matrix-multiplication>`_.
+.. [#f6] In this context, translation is meant in the context of the language, not as a spatial translation.